kujenga/website/content/blog/go-mlp.md

 ok  	github.com/kujenga/goml/neural	86.409s
 ```

-The score of `0.9644` we get here is equivalent to an error rate of 3.56%, which
+The score of `0.9644` we get here indicates we're correct 96.44% of the time,
-is a bit better than the equivalent network architecture listed on the MNIST
+equivalent to an error rate of 3.56%.
+This result is a bit better than the
-site!
-I would call that a definite success.
+equivalent network architecture listed on the MNIST site!
+I would call that a
+definite success.

 ## Conclusions and future exploration